A

 FUTURE REPAIRS TEAM

-Nina Kurtela (artist)
+Nina Kurtela (artist and researcher)

 Sara Simić (researcher)